 |

-How long we tested | 1 week |
+How long we tested | 2 weeks |

 |

-Number of tested tools | 20 |
+Number of tested tools | 15 |

 There’s a good chance that when you attempt to recover files from a particular storage medium, there will be a whole lot of recoverable files to sift through on the results page.
 That’s why it helps if the program is equipped with a preview feature that allows you to get a glimpse of a file before recovering it.

-Fire up the application and point it at the disk where the files were lost
+Fire up the app and select the disk where the lost files were located

-Click Recover to scan the disk for recoverable data
+Hit Recover to scan the selected disk for files that can be restored

-Select the files you want to restore and click Recover a second time
+Pick the files to be restored and then click Recover a second time to begin the recovery process

 When DDS files are deleted from a computer, they are not permanently erased just yet.
 So long as they’re not overwritten by new data, these files remain out of sight on the storage media and can be recovered through quality data recovery programs.
 Backup tools like File History, System Restore, and Timeline can also be used to recover lost data.